Frequently Asked Questions

 Do all Survival Gifts qualify for a tax receipt?

-YES.
-In addition to helping children, all Survival Gifts purchases qualify for a tax receipt.
-You will receive a tax receipt via email for gifts purchased online, and the options of a paper OR emailed tax receipt for orders received through the mail or phone.
-Tax receipts will be for the total gift amount of your purchase.
+Yes.
+In addition to helping children, all Survival Gift donations qualify for a tax receipt.
+For gifts purchased online, you will receive a tax receipt within 15 minutes of your donation.
+For Survival Gift donations made through the mail or by phone, you’ll be able to choose an emailed or paper tax receipt, which may take up to 10 business days to arrive.
+Tax receipts will be for the total gift amount of your donation.

 Why do some gift prices change from one year to the next?